 The majority of the time, it ends below the brows and is noticeably shorter than the rest of your hair.
 Shorter hairstyles that frame your face but blend in with the rest of your hair are known as face-framing bangs or face-framing layers.

 You can frequently style bangs the same way you would face-framing bangs as they grow out.
-Layers or bangs that frame the face are another fantastic option to play with bangs without going all out.
+Layers or bangs that frame the face are another fantastic options to play with bangs without going all out.

 Do curtain bangs look well on an oval face?